rajpurohitmitesh/javaScriptProject/README.md

 > JS is loosely coupled and dynamic scripting language.

 > Data type in JS

     1. Primitive Types > Numbers , String , Boolean

     2. Trivial Types > Null, Undefined

     3. Composite Types > Objects , Arrays

+> JS is dynamic as you can change the variable value to any data type

 Methods: